dmiller/clojure-clr-next/_posts/2025-10-16-tag-youre-int.md

 The Clojure compiler computes and propagates type information throughout the abstract syntax tree (AST) as it is constructed.
 These calculations combine user-supplied type hints,  characteristics of individual functions (return types, signatures of host platform methods), and inherent characteristics of the each basic expression class.

 This post explores how typing information is propagated through the AST.
-In post [Primitive urges][TBD], we will see how the compiler uses this information to avoid boxing of numeric values.
+In post [C4: Primitive urges]({{site.baseurl}}{% post_url 2025-10-17-primitive-urges %}), we will see how the compiler uses this information to avoid boxing of numeric values.
 How reflection is avoided will be covered in [C4: A time for reflection][TBD].

 ## Just a hint